Skip to main content

 Bill of Materials Preview

-Displays default printing layout set up for a specific SAP Business One user (logged in to CompuTec PDC).
-If the user has no default printing layout defined, nothing is displayed after choosing this option.
+Displays the default printing layout set for a specific SAP Business One user logged into CompuTec PDC.
+If no default layout is assigned to the user, nothing will be displayed when selecting this option.

 Click here to check how to assign a default printing layout

-1. Go to SAP B1 → Administration → Setup → General → Report and Layout Manager.
+1. Go to SAP Business One → Administration → Setup → General → Report and Layout Manager.
 In the form choose the List tab and go to Add-On Layouts > ProcessForce and choose Bill of Materials:

 BOM

-2. Now, on the Layouts tab, a list of all layouts assigned to the Bill of Materials is listed.
-You can import new layouts or edit the current ones.
-To find out more about working with the Crystal Reports software in SAP Business One, check the related SAP Business One documentation entry.
+2. In the Layouts tab, you will see a list of all layouts assigned to the Bill of Materials.
+You can import new layouts or modify existing ones.
+For more details on using Crystal Reports in SAP Business One, refer to this related SAP Business One documentation entry.

-3. Open Bill of Materials (1), click Layout Designer icon (2), choose a required layout (3) and click Set as Default and click OK:
+3. Open Bill of Materials (1), click the Layout Designer icon (2), select the required layout (3), then click Set as Default and confirm with OK:

 BOM Layout

-4. Now, a Bill of Materials preview generated for a specific BOM, based on a default layout, is available from the PDC level > Task Tile > Bill of Materials preview icon.
+4. A Bill of Materials preview, generated based on the default layout, will now be available in PDC under Task Tile > Bill of Materials preview icon.

-5. It is required to input database credentials to see the BOM preview.
-To avoid doing it each time, you can input the credentials in the application settings.
+5. To view the BOM preview, database credentials must be entered.
+To avoid entering them each time, you can save the credentials in the application settings.

 Bill of Materials Instructions